yury-s/playwright/docs/src/api/class-page.md

 How often a route should be used.
 By default it will be used every time.

+### option: Page.route.nowWaitAfterClose
+* since: v1.15
+- `value` <[boolean]>

+If the options is set to true, when underlying page is being closed, it will not wait for running route handlers to finish.

 ## async method: Page.routeFromHAR
 * since: v1.23